alekmaul/pvsneslib/wiki/Input-and-Output.md

 } SUPERSCOPE_BITS;
 ```

 And that's most of it.
-You can look inside the example file **(input** folder) to have an idea of how you can program Super Scope games.
+You can look inside the example file (**snes-examples/input** folder)  to have an idea of how you can program Super Scope games.